asatklichov/multithreading-java-vs-nodejs/README.md

 This application is used to test multithreading aspects in Java and Node.js.
 There are multiple examples, some of them solved in multiple ways in Java and in Node.js and as a result we have a measurement table with respective outputs for comparison in the multithreading-java-vs-nodejs.pdf.
-Also there is a [medium article](https://medium.com/modern-mainframe/lsp-magic-mainframe-language-support-in-modern-ides-4ea3d81259b3) which describes multithreading in Java and Node.js
+Also there is a **medium article** [Multithreading in Java vs Node.JS](https://medium.com/modern-mainframe/multithreading-in-java-vs-node-js-c558d59050c9) which describes multithreading  [in Java](https://docs.oracle.com/javase/8/docs/technotes/guides/concurrency/index.html )  and    [Node.js](https://medium.com/@mohllal/node-js-multithreading-a5cd74958a67 )

 Examples
 - Then there are multiple Java-main applications, to test core and enhanced Java concurrency features